uds-psl/intuitionistic-epistemic-logic/README.md

 A Coqdoc of this project can be found [here](https://www.ps.uni-saarland.de/~hagemeier/website/toc.html).
 ## Acknowledgements
 * The project uses the uds-psl Base Library.
+* We use a permutation solver which is an improved version of [foreverbell's solver](https://github.com/foreverbell/permutation-solver).
-* The decidability proof are similar to those by Hai Dang.
+* The decidability proof are similar to those by [Hai Dang](https://ps.uni-saarland.de/~dang/ri-lab.php).
 * The file `gentree.v` is taken from my ACP Project.